google/WebFundamentals/src/content/en/updates/2017/06/play-request-was-interrupted.md

 </pre>

-That's great for this simple example but what if you use `video.play()` to be able to play a video later when user interacts with the website you may think?
+That's great for this simple example but what if you use `video.play()` to be able to play a video later?

-I'll tell you a secret... you don't have to use `video.play()`, you can use `video.load()` and here's how:
+I'll tell you a secret.
+You don't have to use `video.play()`, you can use `video.load()` and here's how:

 <span class="compare-better">Example: Fetch & Play</span>